rebordao/myrutils/README.md

 # myrutils

-This R package is a collection of utilities that facilitate some of my workflows.
+This R package is a set of utilities that facilitate some of my workflows.

 ## Author(s)